 Adam Smith Awards

 The Adam Smith Awards are now in their tenth year and are a globally recognised endorsement of your hard work and achievements.
-In 2016 no fewer than 219 nominations were received with 19 countries represented.
+The standard of submissions this year has been exceptionally high.

 The Adam Smith Awards are firmly established as the ultimate ‘benchmark’ for true treasury talent and our highly respected judging panel will be looking for innovation, creativity, outstanding insight, thinking ‘outside the box’ and, of course, real business impact.